This post may contain affiliate links.

 The more restrained fall 2019 hair trends include middle and side parts, gentle waves, and sleek locks.
-Elaborate updos are mostly out, with simple ponytails, textured braids, cornrows, and semi updos being preferred.
+Elaborate updos are mostly out, with simple ponytails, textured braids, cornrows, and semi updos being preferred hair ideas.

-As far as haircuts are concerned, there is a lot of room for variety.
+As far as fall 2019 haircuts are concerned, there is a lot of room for variety.
 Bob haircuts, pixie haircuts, and all kinds of bangs were glimpsed on many different runways, although as in previous years, long hair reigned supreme.
-Texture was another element that was front and center, with natural curls, stylized waves, and even crimped hair being quite common.
+Texture was another element that was front and center, with natural curls, stylized waves, and even crimped hair being quite common hair ideas.

 We’ve profiled all of the fall/ winter 2019-2020 hairstyle trends so you can get really experimental, but before we get into that we’ll first talk about the fall/ winter 2019 hair color trends, which focused primarily on natural hair colors as opposed to the fashion colors we saw a lot last season.